leerob/next-saas-starter/README.md

 In your Vercel project settings (or during deployment), add all the necessary environment variables.
 Make sure to update the values for the production environment, including:

 1. `BASE_URL`: Set this to your production domain.
+2. `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY`: Use your Stripe publishable key for the production environment.
-2. `STRIPE_SECRET_KEY`: Use your Stripe secret key for the production environment.
+3. `STRIPE_SECRET_KEY`: Use your Stripe secret key for the production environment.
-3. `STRIPE_WEBHOOK_SECRET`: Use the webhook secret from the production webhook you created in step 1.
+4. `STRIPE_WEBHOOK_SECRET`: Use the webhook secret from the production webhook you created in step 1.
+5. `NEXT_PUBLIC_STRIPE_EMBEDDED_CHECKOUT_ENABLED`: Set this to `true` or `false` if you want to use Stripe Embedded Checkout or not.
-4. `POSTGRES_URL`: Set this to your production database URL.
+6. `POSTGRES_URL`: Set this to your production database URL.
-5. `AUTH_SECRET`: Set this to a random string. `openssl rand -base64 32` will generate one.
+7. `AUTH_SECRET`: Set this to a random string. `openssl rand -base64 32` will generate one.

 ## Other Templates